bachya/Sifttter-Redux/README.md

 * Git
 * UUID

-These packages must be installed on your system before running Sifttter Redux.
-To install these packages on Raspbian:
+In addition to Git (which, given you being on this site, I'll assume you have), the following packages must be installed on your system before running Sifttter Redux:

 ```
 $ sudo apt-get install ruby
-$ sudo apt-get install git-core
 $ sudo apt-get install uuid
 ```